AJCJ1/AJCJ1/README.md

   Hi There!
 My name is Arnold. 👋

   I'm a Web-Developer working out of the UK.
-I used to be in law enforcement and for the past 6 months have dedicated my full attention to code.
+I used to be in law enforcement and for just under a year have dedicated my full attention to code.

   I recently completed a coding bootcamp with <a href="https://www.lewagon.com/">Le Wagon</a>, during which time I created <a href="https://www.trips-selector.com/">TripSelector</a> and <a href="https://driveme-ajcj1.herokuapp.com/">DriveMe</a> in a team of 4.